-With the help of Homestead Habitats and BUGS, RE Sources has taken a step toward greening our city spaces.
-The unused grassy areas behind The RE Store is now be a food producing, educational pocket park!
-Our lovely new RE Patch Community Garden houses eleven raised annual veggie beds, bordering edible perennial beds, and a mushroom-inoculated forest garden featuring primarily useful native plants (though every plant is useful, really).
+With the help of community partners, RE Sources has taken a step toward greening our city spaces.
+The unused grassy areas behind The RE Store is now a community garden and education center.
+Our lovely new RE Patch Community Garden houses eleven raised annual veggie beds, bordering edible perennial beds, and a mushroom-inoculated forest garden, on-site composting and rain harvesting systems.

-Gardening class and installation work party was led again by Homestead Habitats and BUGS, with a mycology lesson led by Cascadia Mushrooms.
+RE Patch stage two, installing the forest garden, commenced the following spring.
+The Forest Gardening class and installation work party was led again by Homestead Habitats and BUGS, with a mycology lesson led by Cascadia Mushrooms.
 Dozens of community members came out to learn about native plant recognition and properties, and the benefits of planting a garden that mimics the structure and function of natural ecosystems.
-Gardeners also learned techniques for inoculating fresh cut alder logs and beds of wood chips with mushroom spores, courtesy of Cascadia Mushrooms (find them at the Farmer's Market!).
+Gardeners also learned techniques or inoculating fresh cut alder logs and beds of wood chips with mushroom spores, courtesy of Cascadia Mushrooms.

 The gardeners are working away and food is popping up all over the place!
 Stop by for a gander, pick some berries, eat your lunch on the grass, have a picnic, or join us for a work party.

-If you'd like to teach a workshop or become involved in the RE Patch Community Garden, please contact Hannah Coughlin at 733.8307 or email firstname.lastname@example.org.
+To learn more about Rainwater Harvesting, check out this Rainwater Harvesting Guide, put out by the City of Bellingham.If you'd like to teach a workshop or become involved in the RE Patch Community Garden, please contact Hannah Coughlin at 733.8307 or email firstname.lastname@example.org.